clsty/dots-hyprarch/README.md

 Use `.local/bin/tilix-dconf` to load/dump the Tilix config stored in dconf from/to the file `.config/Tilix.dconf`.

 ## Credits
-- The project is largely based on the amazing [end-4/dots-hyprland (branch: illogical_impulse)](https://github.com/end-4/dots-hyprland/tree/illogical-impulse), modified to suit my personal tastes.
+- The project is largely based on the amazing [end-4/dots-hyprland (code name: illogical_impulse)](https://github.com/end-4/dots-hyprland), modified to suit my personal tastes.
-  - You may take a look there, as the development there is very active, and there're more branches.
-  - I have also contributed [some improvements and fixes there](https://github.com/end-4/dots-hyprland/pulls?q=author%3Aclsty+), mainly on the installation scripts and [document site](https://github.com/end-4/dots-hyprland-wiki).
+  - I'm a collaborator both of [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) and its [doc site](https://github.com/end-4/dots-hyprland-wiki).
+I have reworked the install scripts (including the online setup) and initialized the doc site, and currently maintain them.
 - [Aylur/AGS](https://github.com/Aylur/ags/)-powered.

 ## How to debug